Physician Burnout - The Fatal Flaws in the Burnout Survey Industry

 Everything We Know About Burnout Is Based On Volunteers

 Here's how it usually goes.
-One of the cadre of researchers who rest their laurels on doing endless physician burnout prevalence surveys, finds another professional society or group to survey.
-The same old Maslach Burnout Inventory or a derivative poll is sent to all the members.
+One of the researchers who specialize in burnout prevalence studies finds another professional society or group to survey.
+They chug the same old Maslach Burnout Inventory or a derivative poll out to this new database.
 Then here is what happens:

-About 20% of the doctors answer the survey VOLUNTARILY.
-The response rates are reliably in the 20% range over the entire span of 40 years burnout has been actively studied.
+Between 12% and 20% of the doctors answer the survey VOLUNTARILY.
+The response rates are reliably in the 20% or less range over the entire span of 40 years burnout has been actively studied.

 Every little scrap of what we know about physician burnout prevalence comes from this small slice of volunteers from each of the total "N" of the surveyed group.